 Initially, the program was only offered to government officials who worked in IFAD-funded projects.
 Up to this day, 146 IFAD projects have benefited from the PRiME Fundamentals of M&E program.
 However, since fall 2018, the courses have been open to the general public, expanding the training for other interested officials, consultants, and development partners from diverse international financial institutions, multilateral development banks, and national governments.
 Organizations such as the World Bank, UN-Habitat, World Food Program and diverse national and local ministries are some of the institutions attending our courses.

 Certify up to 100 rural development professionals in Fundamentals of M&E.

 Offer additional M&E courses in stretch collaboration with the CLEAR Centers.

 Design and expand the training curriculum.

 The creation of this international financial institution has its roots in the 1974 World Food Conference held in Rome, Italy.

-This was a UN conference organized as a response to the food insecurity and famine caused by global food shortages in the early seventies.
+This UN conference was organized as a response to the food insecurity and famine caused by global food shortages in the early seventies.
 One of the conclusions reached was that most of the food crises were related to structural poverty problems.

-The overarching goal of IFAD is to catalyze country and global progress by overcoming rural poverty and achieving food security though remunerative, sustainable and resilient livelihoods.
+The overarching goal of IFAD is to catalyze country and global progress by overcoming rural poverty and achieving food security through remunerative, sustainable and resilient livelihoods.

-As a PRiME partner, IFAD provides knowledge, infrastructure resources, institutional capacities and liaison with rural development professionals.
-IFAD is headquartered in Rome, Italy, and has a presence in more than 80 developing countries.
+As a PRiME partner, IFAD provides knowledge, infrastructure resources, institutional capacities, and liaison with rural development professionals.
+IFAD is headquartered in Rome, Italy, and has a presence in more than 80 low-and middle-income countries.